kanajakala/cacos/readme.md

 ### Dependecies

- To run this project you will need zig 13, the ld linker, git, and qemu-system-x86_64
+ To run this project you will need zig 13, the ld linker, git, and qemu

 ### How to run ?